fernandobperezm/fernandobperezm/README.md

 # Hi there 👋

 Welcome to my personal site.
+I'm Fernando Pérez, a researcher and computer engineer with experience in Artificial Intelligence, Machine Learning, and Software Engineering.

 ## Who am I?

-I'm Fernando Pérez, a researcher and computer engineer, enthusiast on Artificial Intelligence and Machine Learning.
 I obtained my Ph.D. in Information Technology at Politecnico di Milano, where I studied Recommender Systems (check out [the lab's page](http://recsys.deib.polimi.it)), their application on industrial environments, online evaluation, experimentation of UI personalization, and more.
 Ultimately, I've been investigating Impression-Aware Recommender Systems, a novel family of recommenders that leverage impressions (past recommendations) and interactions (users' actions) to produce relevant recommendations.
 During my doctoral time, I focused on the characterization, evaluation, and experimentation of this family of recommenders.
 I'm interested in producing high-quality research and applying what I learned as a Software Engineer in the industry.

+## Academic titles
+- **Ph.D. in Information Technology** from Politecnico di Milano.
+December 2019 - May 2024.
+- **Cum Laude Computer Engineering** from Universidad Simón Bolívar.
+September 2012 - December 2018.

 ## Research
 The complete list of my publications can be seen on [my Google Scholar profile](https://scholar.google.com/citations?user=Zfi0rrgAAAAJ).